apaz-cli/daisho/Steps.md

 * Traverse the AST, starting from the bottom.
     * Validate types and combine values known at compile time.
     * Apply widening conversions automatically.
 Disallow narrowing conversions without a cast.
-        * Integer types can cast to float types, except ULong to Float.
+        * Integer types can cast to float types, except ULong to Float, because it is narrowing.
     * Infer the return values of functions by their signature (mindful that overloads exist).
 * Validate Interfaces are implemented and types match